 This seminar brings together two questions central to the study of Plato: What is philosophy? and what can it achieve?
 Through an analysis of primary sources and secondary literature, the seminar assesses various answers provided by Plato.
 Texts covered may include selections from the dialogues of definition (Apology, Euthyphro, Gorgias), from the metaphysical dialogues (Phaedo, Republic), and from the dialogues on language (Theaetetus, Parmenides, Sophist).
-Prerequisite: Any six (6) credit hours in the History of Philosophy (PHIL 2113, 2123, 2133, 2143, 2153, and 2163), or permission of the instructor.
+Prerequisites: PHIL 2113 and 2123, or permission of the instructor.